katelynmichalove/CompetitiveAnalysis/README.md

 They offer a similar 5% fee on the money they make with an additional purchasing fee of 5%.
 The cost for those that are showing patronage is dependent on what reward they are seeking and how much they are willing to pay, starting at one dollar and ranging upwards of $10,000 on a subscription basis.

-Their coloring font styles more neutral than kickstarter and indiegogo, appealing to both genders.
-Although, they are more focused on supporting creators instead of starting a business.
+Their coloring and font styles are more neutral than kickstarter and indiegogo, appealing to both genders.

+They are more focused on supporting personal businesses for the creators instead of launching a public business or product.

 #### Differentiators